-- $(1) \qquad \text{Based on weighted average number of common shares outstanding for the period.} \\$ - (2) Total net asset value return equals the change in the ending of period net asset value per share over the beginning of period net asset value per share plus distributions (including any return of capital), divided by the beginning of period net asset value per share. - (3) Total market return equals the change in the ending of period market price per share over the beginning of period price per share plus distributions (including any return of capital), divided by the beginning of period market price per share. - (4) Totals may not sum due to rounding. - (5) Portfolio turnover rate equals the year-to-date sales and paydowns over the average of the invested assets at fair value. - (6) Includes the effects of the share issuance (at net asset value) from the acquisitions of OHAI, GARS, and HCAP while utilizing different share counts in calculating the other elements - (7) Incentive fees earned during the year ended December 31, 2021, were approximately \$7.1 million, none of which was waived pursuant to the Externalization Agreement.
+- (5) Portfolio turnover rate equals the year-to-date sales and paydowns over the average of the invested assets at fair value. - (6) Includes the effects of the share issuance (at net asset value) from the acquisitions of OHAI, GARS, and HCAP while utilizing different share counts in calculating the other elements - (7) Incentive fees earned during the years ended December 31, 2022, and December 31, 2021 were approximately \$6.1 million and \$7.1 million, respectively, none of which was waived pursuant to the Externalization Agreement.
 Incentive fees earned during the year ended December 31, 2020, were approximately \$4.9 million, \$557 thousand of which was waived pursuant to the Externalization Agreement.
 Excluding the waiver, for the year ended December 31, 2020, ratio of total expenses to average net assets was 14.3% and the ratio of non-interest expenses to average net assets was 8.7%.

-PORTMAN RIDGE FINANCE CORPORATION NOTES TO CONSOLIDATED FINANCIAL STATEMENTS
+PORTMAN RIDGE FINANCE CORPORATION NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (in thousands, except share and per share amounts)